Below are the latest immigration updates from the United States and Canada.

 Fewer Irregular Migrant Crossings to Canada

 Irregular migrant crossings into Canada are down by 38 percent in the first half of 2019, compared to the same period in 2018.
-Since June 2019, a total of 6,707 asylum-seekers have come irregularly into Canada.
-However, there was a slight increase during the month of June that has conservative border critics concerned that irregular border crossings may be rising in the second half of 2019.
+Since June 2019, 6,707 asylum-seekers have come irregularly into Canada.
+However, there was a slight increase during the month of June.
+Now, conservative border critics are concerned that irregular border crossings may be rising in the second half of 2019.